Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Test on log-linear regression

 \subsubsection{Robustness to different intrinsic distributions of independent variable}

 We use both Sample 1 and Sample 3 to investigate the performance of different methods under various intrinsic distributions of the independent variable.
 Sample 1 is generated using ten basic distributions, while Sample 3 is generated using three additional complex distributions (see \autoref{app:d_n_setting} for details).
 The boxplots of the residuals in the parameter estimation are shown in \autoref{fig:diff_sampler_type}.
-The performance of all methods, except the \ksmethod, is sensitive to the intrinsic distribution of the independent variable.
-The specific distributions that lead to poor performance vary from method to method.
-While the \mlmethod\ exhibits superior performance compared to the other four methods thanks to the NF-based intrinsic distribution estimation, it still performs poorly on the ``beta2'', ``betaprime'', and ``Ubeta'' cases, likely due to imperfect estimation of the intrinsic distribution.
-Conversely, the \ksmethod, which utilizes the same intrinsic distribution estimation as the \mlmethod, exhibits nearly consistent performance across different intrinsic distributions.
-This demonstrates the robustness of the \ksmethod\ to imperfect intrinsic distribution estimation.
-Considering the inherent difficulty in obtaining perfect intrinsic distribution estimations, the robustness of the \ksmethod\ makes it a more reliable method for applications to real data.
+The performance of all methods, except the \mlmethod\ and \ksmethod, is sensitive to the intrinsic distribution of the independent variable.
+This demonstrates the advantage of using NF to estimate the intrinsic distribution from the dataset.